Riding the great Indian wave

-Rob Lynes, director, British Council India, bridges cultures through art and dialogue.
-He tells Kareena Gianani about his impressions of an emerging India, life during the Cold War and the Gulf War and how the idea of a faraway life has shaped him immensely
+Rob Lynes, director, British Council India, tells Kareena Gianani about his impressions of an emerging India, life during the Cold War and the Gulf War and more in a candid chat

 Rob Lynes, Director, British Council